Zuehlke/robo-challenge/framework/python/README.md

 Feel free to change and adapt the code to your needs to compete in the robot challenges.

 ### Example code
-For more code examples have a look at the examples:
+Here are some python code examples:
 - [sumo.py](sumo.py)
 - [explorer.py](explorer.py)
 - [test.py](test.py)